leancloud/docs-en/views/realtime-guide-beginner.md

 | `unreadMessagesMentioned` | N/A                | Whether an unread message mentions the current `Client`. |
 | `updatedAt`                     | `updatedAt`        | The time the conversation is updated. |

+{{ docs.langSpecEnd('dart') }}

+However, direct write operations on the `_Conversation` table are frowned upon:

+- The conversation queries sent by client-side SDKs in websocket connections will first reach the LeanMessage server's in-memory cache.
+Direct write operations on the `_Conversation` table will not update the cache, which may cause cache inconsistency.
+- With direct write operations on the `_Conversation` table, the LeanMessage server has no chance to notify the client-side.
+Thus the client-side will not receive any corresponding events.
+- If LeanMessage hooks are defined, direct write operations on the `_Conversation` table will not trigger them.

+For administrative tasks, [the dedicated LeanMessage REST API interface](realtime_rest_api.html) is recommended.

 Beside these built-in properties, you can also define your custom attributes to store more data with each conversation.

 ### Creating Custom Attributes